dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Used virtual machines to test in different setups and fix multiuser environments
 * Tripped to France to do talks on the customer side
 * Made internal tools for productivity, profiling, optimizations and performance analysis
-* Worked in coordination with 50+ developers from several countries, started from small end-user functional team, become distributed framework team of changing size with many functional teams
 * WPF, COM, XAML, WCF, MS-RPC, C

 ### 2008.10-2010.06, part time.
 [Music Information Retrieval, visualization and analysis](http://www.scribd.com/collections/4340277/bsu-by-2005-2010)